MEET THE LORD AND LADY OF THE MANOR: BOB AND JUDY BEIRING

 TICKETS FOR THE GENERAL PUBLIC

-Tickets distribution for members of the general public will occur on the morning of Saturday, December 8.
-The doors open at 7:00 AM, with ticket distribution at 8:00 AM.
+Tickets distribution for members of the general public will occur on the morning of Saturday, December 14, between 8:30 AM and 10:00 AM.
+(Doors open at 7:30 AM.)
 Availability of tickets during the public distribution is on a first-come, first-served basis, so we suggest that you arrive early.
-Due to the limited number of tickets available, we are only able to distribute two tickets to each person age 18 and older.
+Due to the limited number of tickets available, we are only able to distribute two tickets to each person age 18 and older present at the distribution.
 Distributed tickets will indicate the row, not the specific seat, which we have reserved for you and your party.
 All attendees must have a ticket, including children who walk.
 For additional information, our ticketing hotline can be reached at 513.621.BOAR (513.621.2627).

 TICKETS FOR NONPROFIT GROUPS